pawel-t-wolny/car-price-predictor/README.md

 reliable and reasonably priced car can be overwhelming, especially for newcomers in the market.

-That is why I decided to create a machine learning model that makes it easy to spot hot deals on the car market!
+That is why I decided to create a machine-learning model that makes it easy to spot hot deals on the car market!

 This project is based on a [DVM Car dataset](https://deepvisualmarketing.github.io/) containing